pquerna/otp/README.md

 1. Test that the user can successfully use their TOTP. `totp.Validate(...)`.
 1. Store TOTP Secret for the User in your backend. `key.Secret()`
 1. Provide the user with "recovery codes".
 (See Recovery Codes bellow)

+### Code Generation

+* In either TOTP or HOTP cases, use the `GenerateCode` function and a counter or `time.Time` struct to generate a valid code compatible with most implementations.
+* For uncommon or custom settings, or to catch unlikely errors, use `GenerateCodeCustom` in either module.

 ### Validation